datacite/schema/README.md

 required by the DataCite Metadata Store.

 It contains the schemas itself along with examples and documentation.
-There is also a small maven project to test the schemas for consistency.

 If you have any comments or questions regarding the schema please post them in our Google Group: https://groups.google.com/forum/?hl=en&fromgroups#!forum/datacite-metadata